vxxqv/regulatory-transfer-functions/docs/protocol.md

 Guide concordance is reported for cis knockdown, full-vector and significant-union correlations, significant-union sign agreement, and significant-gene counts.
 Guide-resolved signed vectors, module activity, transfer gain, rerouting, disease convergence, and joint donor-by-guide effects are unavailable in the public release and are not reconstructed.
 Two-guide target-state combinations cannot identify target-specific nonlinear dose curves or cis mediation.
 They remain underpowered for those estimands.

 Timing comparisons use the Rest, 8-hour, and 48-hour cross-sectional states to test direct-edge support, cascade depth, signed propagation, module coherence, and rerouting.
 They are not interpreted as longitudinal causation.
 K562 provides direction-aware external replication.
-RPE1 remains a scalar untouched falsification endpoint because compatible signed target-gene vectors were not retained in the frozen benchmark output.
+RPE1 remains a previously inspected scalar external falsification endpoint because compatible signed target-gene vectors were not retained in the frozen benchmark output.
 Every supported, contradictory, null, heterogeneous, unavailable, and underpowered target remains in machine-readable tables.

 ## Negative controls